 - and potentially a post that you can reference in your outreach email.

 You'd be surprised at how hidden this information can be.

-It's all doable though, and if you're on a very tight budget, where you have more time than money, this is 100% the direction I'd advise you to go in.
+It's all doable though, and if you're on a very tight budget, where you have more time than money, these are the steps I'd advise you to take.

-Now that you’ve found a nice selection of micro-influencers that you want to work with, you need to begin reaching out to them about a possible collaboration.
-There are three main ways to connect with these influencers; email, direct message, and comments.
+Now that you’ve found a nice selection of micro-influencers to target, it's time to reach out to them about a possible collaboration.
+There are three main ways to connect with these influencers: email, direct message, and comments.
 Below we’ll share an example of each, and tips on how to craft your own micro-influencer outreach messages.
 It’s important to tailor each message to the individual influencer, and really show them what you can offer them, as well as what they offer you.
 Gary Vaynerchuk has some great advice on how to position these messages;

 The key to any tactic – and this is THE tactic – is to provide more value to the other person, especially when they’re the one with the leverage.
 Formulate your proposition and prepare to do what is so crucially important in today’s digital world.